Ukraine war, threatening nuclear disaster and highlighting U.N.'s divisions, taking center stage at General Assembly

 "Don't flood the world today; don't drown it tomorrow," U.N.
 Secretary-General Antonio Guterres told reporters last week, warning that his recent visit to flood-ravaged Pakistan had offered him a worrying look into a "future of permanent and ubiquitous climate chaos on an unimaginable scale."

-Guterres is expected to underscore the climate crisis in his opening address to the high-level debate on Tuesday, noting that geopolitical divisions paralyze "the global response to the dramatic challenges we face."
+Guterres underscored the climate crisis in his opening address to the high-level debate on Tuesday, noting that geopolitical divisions paralyze "the global response to the dramatic challenges we face."

+"Let's tell it like it is: Our world is addicted to fossil fuels," he told the gathered delegations on Tuesday.
+"It's time for an intervention.
+We need to hold fossil fuel companies and their enablers to account."

+He called on developed economies to tax fossil fuel companies' profits and use the funds to compensate other nations for climate change damage, and to help people struggling with high energy prices.

 Reforming a gridlocked U.N.